 York University is moving forward with plans to establish a new School of Medicine that will focus on training family and community doctors in an integrated setting.
 Medical and health curriculum and research will support this integrated and preventive model for health care, which aims to promote care beyond the walls of hospital facilities.
-The model is expected to create greater health equity for diverse communities in the GTA and underserved communities across Canada, including the more than one million Ontarians who do not have access to primary care.
+The model is expected to create greater health equity for diverse communities in the Greater Toronto Area and underserved communities across Canada, including the more than one million Ontarians who do not have access to primary care.

 Long known for its interdisciplinary approach to research, teaching, and learning - York possesses significant depth and breadth of academic programming and research, providing a solid foundation for a modern medical school.
 York’s Faculty of Health includes one of Canada’s largest Nursing and Nurse Practitioner programs, as well as outstanding bachelor and graduate degrees in psychology, kinesiology and health sciences, global health, health studies, health policy and management, health informatics, critical disability studies, and neuroscience.

-“York University has long been a leader in health education and research, and we look forward to working with partners across the region to build on this strong foundation as we create a new model for health care that will better serve the current and future public health needs of the GTA and the country.
+“York University has long been a leader in health education and research, and we look forward to working with partners across the region to build on this strong foundation as we create a new model for health care that will better serve the current and future public health needs of the Greater Toronto Area and the country.
 We appreciate the support of esteemed health and local government leaders as we embark on the next phase of our plans to establish a School of Medicine.” - Rhonda L. Lenton, President and Vice-Chancellor, York University

 Building on our strengths

 internships, co-ops, capstone projects, community placements and more last year

 in Ontario for global collaborative research publications

 industry research collaborations last year